-Action A3: Survey of the stress status of S. citellus colonies and its use to develop S. citellus welfare plan October 2014 - December 2016
+Action A3: Survey of the stress status of S. citellus colonies and its use to develop S. citellus welfare plan

 Result planned Result achieved Describing the physiological status of animals helps us predicting the future diseases and thus preventing the lethal events leading to population decrease.
-As stress responsiveness plays a key role in allowing animals to cope with environmental challenges, measurement of glucocorticoid levels can give insight into an animal's wellbeing and can aid us solving conservation and management issues.
-We will prepare a suslik habitat management guideline summarizing the optimal conditions corresponding to minimal stress levels. has been prepared.
-List of Potential colonies are prepared Collection of samples for stress analyses was implemented together with the collection of genetic samples (in A2) The examination of the collected samples was done.
+As stress responsiveness plays a key role in allowing animals to cope with environmental challenges, measurement of glucocorticoid levels can give insight into an animal's well-being and can aid us solving conservation and management issues.
+We will prepare a souslik habitat management guideline summarizing the optimal conditions corresponding to minimal stress levels. has been prepared.
+List of Potential colonies are prepared.
+Collection of samples for stress analyses was implemented together with the collection of genetic samples (in A2) The examination of the collected samples was done.
+S. citellus Welfare Plan was prepared.

 Measure Original deadline Revised deadline Progress Sample collection (M)S. citellus welfare plan (D) 30.11.2015 31.12.2015.
-30.04.2016 01.07.2018 completed ongoing
+30.04.2016 01.07.2018 completed completed

 The sample collection of this action was done together with the A2 action.
 The guideline for sample collection has been prepared and included in the Project Handbook (Refer to Annex F3/1 of IR).
 List of Potential colonies are prepared (Refer to Annex A2/1 of IR).
+In Hungary:

-S. citellus field sampling activities were implemented between 1-20th April, with the involvement of almost all project partners during the sample collection in Action A2.
+S. citellus field sampling activities were implemented between 1-20th April 2016, with the involvement of almost all project partners during the sample collection in Action A2.
 Some additional samples were collected by KAPOSVÁR at the beginning of June 2016 to reveal the seasonal difference of stress hormones.
 The three groups collected 401 samples for the analyses of stress status of S. citellus (Refer to Annex A3/1 of MTR1).
 The samples were handled over to the laboratories implementing the analysis 13.06.2016 (Refer to Annex A3/2 of MTR1).
-The laboratory did the examination of the samples (Annex A3/1).
-The results of the laboratory examination were evaluated and the findings were summarised in a report (Annex A3/2).
+The laboratory did the examination of the samples (Refer to Annex A3/1 of MTR2).
+The results of the laboratory examination were evaluated and the findings were summarised in a report (Refer to Annex A3/2 of MTR).
+Based on the results of the examinations an extended survey was carried out to identify the most sensitive period of the year when the disturbance may reduces the productivity of the sousliks.
+Based on the result of this survey a S. citellus Welfare Plan was prepared (Annex A3/1).

-Due to late permission (Annex A2/8) the work just started in 04/04/2017.

-Four sites were selected (Annex A2/9) just along the Natura 2000 sites in connection with the Natura 2000 sites what has assured that the collected samples will represent the populations of the Natura 2000 sites.
+Due to late permission (Refer to Annex A2/8 of MTR2) the work just started in 04/04/2017.
+Four sites were selected (Refer to Annex A2/9 of MTR2) just along the Natura 2000 sites in connection with the Natura 2000 sites what has assured that the collected samples will represent the populations of the Natura 2000 sites.

 The sample collection took part together with the genetic sample collection in April 2017.
-The sampling of the first 2 sites were done with the assistance of Hungarian partners (BfNPD, FHNPD, KAPOSVÁR) on 04-05/04/2017 (Annex A2/10).
-The second part of the sampling took part on the 3rd week of April.
+The sampling of the first 2 sites were done with the assistance of Hungarian partners (BfNPD, FHNPD, KAPOSVÁR) on 04-05/04/2017 (Refer to Annex A2/10 of MTR2).
+The second part of the sampling took part on the 3rd week of April 2017.
 Altogether 84 samples were collected and sent to the lab.
+Result of the lab examination was evaluated together with the Hungarian results.